• Skip to primary navigation

 You can keep freshly baked biscuits at room temperature for 1-2 days.
 Allow baked biscuits to cool completely, then wrap them in foil or plastic wrap, and place them in a plastic bag for best results.
 If not eating right away, store in the fridge for 4-5 days.

-Alternatively, biscuits can be baked and stored in the freezer.
+Biscuits can be stored in the freezer.
 After cooling completely, wrap tightly and place in a freezer-safe plastic bag.
 Store in the freezer for up to 3 months.
 To refresh biscuits, allow them to come to room temperature, or place them in a toaster oven to warm up.

 Close-up of a cheddar and sage biscuit on a white plate.

 The key to tall, flaky biscuits is keeping all your ingredients cold.
-Make sure your butter and buttermilk are chilled.
+For best results, ensure that the butter and buttermilk are chilled.
 Try putting the ingredients in the freezer for a few minutes before mixing the dough.

 FAQ